jmfb/CustomKeyboard/readme.md

 	- Right Hand $6.486 @ 5 = $32.43
 	- Shipping (DHL from China) $30.19
 	- Total: $19.99 @ 5 = $99.95
+- Total cost of parts for a single keyboard: $313.34

+### Lessons Learned

+- Fitting 5x5mm LEDs not a perfect fit (could have made a tad wider for flush fit; would also fit rounded PCB cut corner issue too)
+- Soldering LEDs difficult.
+Not sure what to do about this other than magnifying glass w/ light.
+- Chaining VCC/GND may have been a poor choice, still not sure.
+Definitely problematic when attempting to remove an LED.
+- Socketing switches seems like a good idea (reduce switch cost for multiple prototypes, allow replacing switches in long-lived versions).
+However, increases distance between mounting plate and PCB by ~1mm.
+I think I can take that out on pegs.
+- With the surface mount pegs, the mounting plate does seem a little bit redundant.
+Eliminating the mounting plate and the 1.5mm faceplate layer would reduce overall height by 3mm (shorter M4 scews) and allow for a completely 3mm layer construction.
+- Controller board; teensy height from PCB is slightly greater than the 8mm F/F standoffs (not sure how I missed that).
+Damn, old controller used 10mm F/F standoff.
+- Well, it puts the previous lessons to shame, but the controller "lid" didn't go deep enough with the connector cutouts!
+Missed "PCB spacing, wall depth, overhang" padding and just did connector size.
+- Tab being lower for the pinky takes getting used to (hit escape a lot).
+- Only using bottom half of 2-keys.
+Possibly simplify down to 1u size?
+- Sometimes hit Win instead of Ctrl when reaching with thumb.
+Could stagger keys for thumb; possibly get rid of one of grid keys and just have left hand Win and right hand Menu (or no Menu, I mean who uses that key?)
+- Had a few iterations of controller software.
+Unit tests for expected key reports were vital (lots of bugs found that way and prevent breaking changes in the future).

+## Mini V2

+### Goals

+- Fix LED hole size to make assembly and soldering easier.
+	- Move cutout to keyswitch footprint (manually in file if IDE does not support it).
+	- Increase width of cutout to allow surface mount leads to fit inside PCB.
+	- Also increase width of peg cutout to account for rounded PCB cutout.
+- Fix all incorrect case measurements.
+	- 10mm standoffs for controller top.
+	- Fix controller lid cutouts for connectors.
+	- Reduce peg inner height by 1mm to account for keyswitch sockets.
+	- Adjust connector cutout (rubs on bottom).
+	- Add holes for demux and register to mounting plate.
+- Add hardware support for right or left hand detection.
+	- Hardwire first two register pins to 01 for left and 10 for right.
+11 indicates disconnected.
+	- Software detection to read keyscan and switch LED output.